-Government ditches plan to cap MPs’ earnings from second jobs
+Government ditches plan to limit MPs’ earnings from second jobs

 And trade minister Anne-Marie Trevelyan suggested that imposing a limit of between 10 and 20 hours a week on second jobs would be reasonable.

+Despite ministers’ proposals about firm limits on either hours or earnings, Downing Street backed away from plans to control earnings in late November.

+The prime minister’s official spokesperson said Mr Johnson was “not putting forward a set of proposals for parliament to follow” and changes would need to be agreed on a cross-party basis.

-Despite the apparent reversal, Mr Barclay and Mr Spencer said the government does still support reforms to restrict the type of second jobs MPs are allowed to take as part of a crackdown on lobbying – but did not offer any suggestions as to what prohibited work should be.
+Mr Barclay and Mr Spencer said the government does still support reforms to restrict the type of second jobs MPs are allowed to take as part of a crackdown on lobbying – but did not offer any suggestions as to what prohibited work should be.

 The committee on standards, chaired by Labour MP Chris Bryant, has said that MPs should be banned from “paid parliamentary advice, consultancy, or strategy services” as part of its proposals for a change in the code of conduct.